konfuzio-ai/document-validation-ui/docs/README.md

 ![DocumentsList](http://raw.githubusercontent.com/konfuzio-ai/konfuzio-capture-vue/main/docs/documents_list.gif)

-This is an optional component that is only loaded if a category ID is provided under the environment file.
-You also need to add add an [authentication token](https://dev.konfuzio.com/web/api_v3.html#authentication).
+This is an optional component that is only loaded if a category ID is obtained from the document and the user has documents assigned.
 Is responsible for loading the documents list for a given category and that are assigned to the currently authenticated user.
 You can then select which document will appear on the dashboard.

 ### **Tests**